satyajit-patil/grafana/UPGRADING_DEPENDENCIES.md

-# Guide to upgrading dependencies
+# Guide to Upgrading Dependencies

 Upgrading Go or Node.js requires making changes in many different files.
 See below for a list and explanation for each.